PraveenGPTrueReach/safe-lanes-docs/L3-Deployment Guide for Front-End.md

 ---

-### 6\.
-Rollback Procedures
+### 6. Rollback Procedures

 Because vessels may lack consistent connectivity, it is critical to have a local rollback plan if a newly deployed build is unsuccessful.

-1. Maintain a “previous-version” folder on the vessel server (e.g., /home/safelanes/resthours\_fe/prev).
+1. Maintain a "previous-version" folder on the vessel server (e.g., /home/safelanes/resthours_fe/prev).
-2. If the new build fails, edit Nginx’s configuration (or a symlink) to point back to the “previous-version” folder, then reload Nginx:
+2. If the new build fails, edit Nginx's configuration (or a symlink) to point back to the "previous-version" folder, then reload Nginx:

-   sudo nginx \-s reload
+   sudo nginx -s reload

 3. Confirm the older version is now served.
 4. (Optional) If connectivity is available, a stable version can be re-downloaded from a central repository or artifact storage in the office.
 Place it in the rollback folder, then switch Nginx to that version.

 ---

-### 7\.
-Deployment Scripts & CI/CD Pipeline Details
+### 7. Deployment Scripts & CI/CD Pipeline Details

 #### 7.1 Recommended Steps in CI